Sirgenstein Cave: Faunal deposits

 Tübingen University palaeontologist E.F.
 Koken conducted a faunal analysis in 1912, but he published no exact quantitative list and rather organized all species' occurrence in unreliable categories, such as "common" or "very common".
 Researchers reported in a publication of 2004, that an attempt to reanalyze and quantify the faunal fossils of the Middle Palaeolithic layers failed, because many of the fossils Schmidt had excavated and mentioned in his analysis are missing in the collections of the University of Tübingen.
 Schmidt then wrote, which can no longer be confirmed, that 90% of the remains in the Middle Palaeolithic layers were cave bear fossils, wild horse was the second most abundant species, followed by reindeer and giant deer.
 Mammoth is represented by a tusk fragment from only a single juvenile individual.
 As numerous of the large bones, the cave bears included, were split or showed cut marks and impact fractures, Schmidt reasoned that all these animals were hunted by the human occupants.

 In the context of a 2002 to 2012 morphological and biometrical analysis and study on European Pleistocene species migration and extinction a Tübingen research team reconstructed an evolutionary process in the Ach Valley sites Hohle Fels, Geissenklösterle and Sirgenstein by observing replacement among the cave bear species of Ursus spelaeus by Ursus ingressus.
 Based on mitochondrial DNA analysis of fossils, the latest occurrence of Ursus spelaeus dates to around 31,500 years ago, the earliest record of a single specimen of Ursus ingressus dates to 36,300 years ago.
 Only around 32,000 years ago Ursus ingressus fossils of various mtDNA haplotypes begin to appear again.
-The five hundred-year span until Ursus spelaeus final disappearance around 31,500 years ago is considered to be the main intrusion/replacement phase of Ursus ingressus.
+The five hundred-year span until the final disappearance of the Ursus spelaeus, around 31,500 years ago, is considered to be the main intrusion/replacement phase of Ursus ingressus.